The Original Windmill Builder

 John was born in 1818, the eldest of what was to be a large family.
 His father James owned property in Cornersville, several miles west of Spocott in Dorchester County.
 James worked the land and built ships.
 As the eldest John started learning his father’s trade at an early age.
 As a young man he was of impressive stature and very strong.
 Shipbuilding and farming suited him well.
 Opportunities for schooling were extremely limited, but John was an avid reader.
 He soon became well versed in History, Theology, and Philosophy.
 Even at an early age, he showed the intelligence, leadership, and determination which were to be his trademark throughout life.

-John’s military stint was during the Mexican War, becoming a Captain in the Cambridge Blues.
+John’s military stint was during the Mexican War, becoming a Captain in the Cambridge Blues, and his sword still hangs in the dining room at Spocott.
 After the War, he returned to help his father with his shipbuilding at the family shipyard in Cornersville.
 In January of 1847, however, he formed a partnership with two of his brothers, William and Nehemiah to begin their own shipbuilding venture.
 They soon were building ships at a nearby shipyard owned by a distant cousin, Peter Wheeler, and 2 years later, he was to purchase the shipyard and accompanying 149 acres.
 This was Spocott, the property settled by his ancestor Stephen Gary almost 200 years earlier.
 John, in the next 50 years was to build Spocott into as well known a property as there was in Dorchester County.

 Shipbuilding Period (1847 – 1860):